 But first, let’s cover the basics.

-What Is Personalisation in Higher Education?
+What Is Personalization in Higher Education?

-Personalisation in higher ed involves taking relevant data and using it strategically to tell students what they need to know when they need to know it.
+Personalization in higher ed involves taking relevant data and using it strategically to tell students what they need to know when they need to know it.

-Key Findings: Gen Z Expects Personalisation
+Key Findings: Gen Z Expects Personalization

 Data source: TELUS International

-Personalised Storytelling in Higher Ed to Boost Enrollments
+Personalized Storytelling in Higher Ed to Boost Enrollments

 When it comes to storytelling, nothing beats the impact of video.
 Already, video makes up the vast majority of consumer internet traffic.